hussainios/Orderbook/README.md

-# SETSmm Iceberg Order Book Simulator
+# Limit/Iceberg Order Book Simulator

 This is a simulator for a SETS-style order book.
 It supports **limit** and **iceberg** orders, reads input from `stdin` as CSV, prints any resulting trades, and then prints